 If your place happens to be noisy, then that's another challenge to embrace.

-Your First Self-Retreat
+The First Self-Retreat

 Stock up on easy-to-prepare foods and cook some the evening before starting the retreat.
 This way you won't waste as much time cooking.
 Try eating smaller servings than what you normally do throughout the retreat.
 It's not to punish or harden yourself but to reduce the negative effects of digestion.
 Digesting a big meals makes you tired, smaller meals are much preferred.

 If you can't let go of your food cravings, eat 4-5 small meals per day.
 Whenever you feel tired after eating, take a short nap.
-The alternative would be to spend hours meditating, struggling just to keep awake – which is a waste of time and energy.
+The alternative would be to spend hours meditating, struggling just to keep awake, which is a waste of time and energy.

 Relaxed Attention